 Tracy Chetna teaches beginning, intermediate and therapeutic yoga for specific conditions such as cancer in the Victoria area, and draws inspiration from bearing witness to the transformational and healing effects yoga has had on her life and the lives of others.
 While she began yoga primarily a physical practice, it has become a part of everything in her life.

 Her gentle approach to teaching promotes an environment that is relaxing and encouraging, empowering and fun.

-Jennifer Raye, E-RYT-500, Doctor of Traditional Chinese Medicine
+Jennifer Raye, E-RYT-500, Practitioner of Traditional Chinese Medicine

-Jennifer teaches is a mindful practice influenced by her study of Buddhist contemplative practices and a deep understanding of the energetic body as outlined by Traditional Chinese Medicine and Ayurveda.
-It is yin and restorative in nature while also emphasizing more active alignment based on my study of yoga therapy.
+As an E-RYT 500 yoga teacher the movement she teaches is mindful, therapeutic, and an alignment based practice, influenced by her study of anatomy, yoga therapy, Buddhist contemplative practices, and a deep understanding of the energetic body as outlined by Traditional Chinese Medicine and Ayurveda.

 Tamara has been both a student of yoga and meditation and personal growth instructor for over 20 years.
 She is proud to be a certified Chopra Instructor who specializes in guiding students to joy through meditation, self-reflection, and authentic self-recognition.
 Her mission is to be a powerful source of happiness and joy that is reflected on and absorbed by all those her life touches.